DavidAppleyard.com

 base + bass (1) He found the sell-by date printed on the base of the container.

-(2) Their mission accomplished, the special force returned to base.
+(2) Their mission accomplished, the special forces returned to base.

 His father complained when he turned up the bass on his stereo.

-berth + birth (1) The QE2 berths in New York on the 18th.
+berth + birth (1) The QM2 will berth in New York on the 18th.
 Here is her berth.

-(2) You can sleep well on board because of the comfortable berths.
+(2) You can sleep well on board in a comfortable berth.

 bloc + block All those countries of eastern Europe which were once part of the communist bloc have now embraced the free market.